 Since its inception, the therapy program has had a tremendous impact on the staff and patients at St. Joseph’s Hospital.
 Annually, over 32,000 individuals, including staff and patients, are touched by the care of therapy dogs.

 McElroy’s vision for the program is to show the world that it isn’t about what breed a dog is.
 At SJMC, the therapy dog team includes a Dutch shepherd, Doberman, border collies, a Havanese, English bulldogs, and so many others.
 To be a therapy dog you must be willing to approach strangers and seek affection from them.
-This is not a teachable characteristic—it’s an innate trait.
+This is not a teachable characteristic-it’s an innate trait, something which the prior list of dogs can possess.
+For more information on the personalities of different breeds, research further into the different breeds by looking at pages on bichon havanais or other dogs that can possess the traits to become a therapy dog.
 It is also vital that the dogs are obedient and highly socialized.